 Christmas!
 So much happiness and cheer come with the season of trees, Santa Claus, stockings, sleigh bells, reindeer, carols, parties, presents and church plays!
 Well, at least for many people.
 If you are in Southeast Asia and you’re not Christian you most probably are not celebrating Christmas and it probably doesn’t mean much to you, except for the Christmas songs you hear in the malls and the radio, or tv.
 If you’re in Northeast Asia you may not be a believer of Jesus and His birth but you are most likely having a Christmas party at work or with your friends at the bar.
 You will have a Christmas tree at home and some trimmings and may even eat a Christmas cake at your Christmas party where you exchange gifts.
 If you’re in Europe you would have Christmas trees at your mall or town center and trimmings and lights on the roads, even the houses.
 It would be the same in many other countries where England, Spain or France had ruled once before.
 As for the rest of the world where Islam, Hinduism, Taoism, Buddhism and other religions are followed, as well as those where communism is the ideology (Russia, North Korea, Myanmar, etc.) there probably would be no vestiges of Christmas in the commercial places at all, probably only in some homes, and in secret.
 But for us here in America and in the part of Asia where I come from, Christmas, just like Thanksgiving, is always associated with family reunions, get-togethers, parties, church-going, exchanging gifts, etc. It’s the time of year when people would pay a premium just to purchase a ticket to be home.
 In the olden times, it’s that time of year when we hear from family and friends though we hardly hear from them at any other time of the year.
 We would send Christmas cards, letters, photographs, even presents, to one another.
 Nowadays, because of technology and social media we just send our greetings through the airwaves.
 We get to save many trees and the environmentalists rejoice!

-If we have friends and loved ones, neighbors, who may be in these situations, this is the best time to reach out to them, as Christmas becomes depressing rather than cheerful for them.
-It is a reality that holidays are the worst times of the year for them.
+If we have friends and loved ones, neighbors, who may be in these situations, this is the best time to reach out to them, as Christmas becomes depressing rather than cheerful for those suffering ones.
+It is a reality that holidays are the worst times of the year for these folks.
 Let’s remember to pay them a visit or call, send a card, flowers, bring a dish or something.

 For those of us who have broken relationships, we can take this time to take a deep breath, re-think once, twice, one more time… Voile! it is the best time to make amends!
 Send a gift, card or something to indicate that you want to forget whatever bitterness had transpired between you and your loved one, you want to start afresh and of course, that is not so easy to do unless we have had a true renaissance in our hearts.
 Well, Jesus came at the first Christmas to bring love, hope and forgiveness to all of us.
 Maybe we can take a moment to reflect on that?